-Thomas Markle Sr. Celebrates His Birthday Alone At McDonald’s In Los Angeles
+Thomas Markle, Sr. Celebrates His Birthday Alone At McDonald’s In Los Angeles

 The thought of someone — especially someone elderly — spending their birthday alone is nothing short of sad, at best, and pathetic, at worst.

-But it’s quite hard to feel badly for someone who spends their birthday alone when that “someone” is Thomas Markle Sr., the embattled father of Meghan Markle, actress-turned-Duchess and current darling of the British Royal Family.
+But it’s quite hard to feel badly for someone who spends their birthday alone when that “someone” is Thomas Markle, Sr., the embattled father of Meghan Markle, actress-turned-duchess and current darling of the British royal family.

-The Daily Mail has some shots of Duchess Meghan’s estranged father celebrating his 74th birthday alone at a McDonald’s somewhere in Los Angeles, CA.
+The Daily Mail has some shots of Meghan’s estranged father celebrating his 74th birthday alone at a McDonald’s somewhere in Los Angeles, California.

 Judging by the pictures, it looks like he got himself a Happy Meal of some sort as a treat for himself.

-Thomas Markle Sr., who lives in Mexico, took the trip up to Los Angeles for the day to “celebrate” in his way.
+Thomas Markle, Sr., who lives in Mexico, took the trip up to Los Angeles for the day to “celebrate” in his way.

-He also ran some errands at a Bank of America and UPS Store, stopped by to visit some friends in an apartment complex, and checked into a $130 a night motel to wrap up the night.
+He also ran some errands at a Bank of America and UPS Store, stopped by to visit some friends in an apartment complex, and checked into a $130-a-night motel to wrap up the night.

-These latest pictures — which may just be yet another example of a “staged” paparazzi pic that Markle Sr. has become infamous for — come just a few days after it was revealed that Markle no longer speaks to his daughter, who now goes by Meghan, Duchess of Sussex.
+These latest pictures — which may just be yet another example of a “staged” paparazzi pic that Markle has become infamous for — come just a few days after it was revealed that Markle no longer speaks to his daughter, who now goes by Meghan, Duchess of Sussex.

-Thomas Markle Sr.’s famous daughter didn’t come around to celebrate her father’s birthday, either.
+Thomas Markle’s famous daughter didn’t come around to celebrate her father’s birthday, either.
 Rather, she spent the day with her husband, Prince Harry of Wales, and they toured the Nelson Mandela Exhibition in London, England, with Mandela’s granddaughter welcoming them as VIP guests of the family.

 Thomas Markle Sr. Says He Enjoys Making the Entire Royal Family Not Speak to Him https://t.co/dVztu85Wwj pic.twitter.com/5wzZNwHFNL